-Spaying and neutering are surgical procedures performed by veterinarians that render cats and dogs incapable of breeding by removing their reproductive organs.
+Spaying and neutering are surgical procedures performed by veterinarians that prevent cats and dogs from breeding by removing their reproductive organs.
 When a female pet is spayed (also called an ovariohysterectomy), the ovaries, fallopian tubes and uterus are removed.
-Neutering results in the castration of males and the complete removal of their testicles.
+When a male pet is neutered, the testicles are removed.

 What Are the Health Benefits of Spaying and Neutering?

-Spayed pets are less likely to develop breast cancer and will not be at risk for ovarian or uterine cancer, while neutered males will not get testicular cancer.
-By neutering males, you also reduce the risk of injury and transmission of disease, since intact males have a natural instinct to roam and get into fights with other animals, who may have contagious diseases or parasites.
+Spayed females are less likely to develop breast cancer and are no longer at risk for ovarian or uterine cancer.
+Neutered males are no longer at risk for testicular cancer.
+By neutering males, you also reduce the risk of injury and disease, since intact males have a natural instinct to roam and get into fights with other animals that may have contagious diseases or parasites.